Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 where you would replace {My device connection string} with your device connection string.

-#### For Building C++ and JavaScript UWP apps
+#### Building C++ and JavaScript UWP apps
-For Visual C++ and JavaScript UWP, there may get "Error	Failed to add reference to 'Microsoft.Azure.Amqp.Uwp" error while installing NuGet Package.
+For Visual C++ and JavaScript UWP, you may get "Error	Failed to add reference to 'Microsoft.Azure.Amqp.Uwp" error while installing [Azure IoT Device Client SDK NuGet Package] [lnk-NuGet-package]

-Use the below workaround to fix the error.Since the assemblies fail to install, you need to manually copy them for C++ or JavaScript UWP application.
+Use the below **workaround** to fix the error.
+Since the assemblies fail to install, you will have to manually copy them for C++ or JavaScript UWP application.

-- Workaround for building C++ and JavaScript UWP apps
+##### Workaround for building C++ and JavaScript UWP apps

-Create a temporary blank UWP project in C#
-Right click on Project and click Manage NuGet Packages and install Microsoft.Azure.Devices.Client NuGet package Build the project
+Create a **temporary** blank UWP project in C# to get copies of required assemblies.
+Right click on Project and click Manage NuGet Packages and install Microsoft.Azure.Devices.Client NuGet package

+Build the project

 Go the corresponding bin project.
-For example, for Debug build you will go to bin\x64\Debug and copy following 4 files 1.)
+For example, for Debug build you will go to bin\x64\Debug and copy following **4** files

+1.)
 Microsoft.Azure.Devices.Client.winmd

 2.)
 Microsoft.Azure.Amqp.Uwp.dll

 3.)
 PCLCrypto.dll

 4.)
 Validation.dll

 There are the files you need to copy in the bin\x64\Debug\AppX folder of your AppX package.